 As for the fruit itself: It’s true that bananas are a decent source of vitamin B6.
-A crucial component of numerous biochemical reactions in the body, vitamin B6 is known to improve the immune system’s response to pathogens.
+A crucial component of numerous biochemical reactions in the body, vitamin B6 improves the immune system’s response to pathogens.
 However, to this day, there is no evidence that vitamin B6 provides ample protection against SARS-CoV-2.

-Additionally, it’s important to understand that simply increasing your intake of a certain type of food will not instantly and magically make you healthier.
+Additionally, simply increasing your intake of a certain type of food will not instantly and magically make you healthier.
 In the case of bananas, overconsumption may even lead to other health complications.

 While a medium-sized banana contains about 0.43 mg of vitamin B6 (about a third of your recommended daily intake), it also has 14 g of sugar and 6 g of starch.
-In fact, carbohydrates comprise about 93% of the calories in a banana—and despite their fiber content, eating more bananas than necessary could still raise your blood sugar levels.
+In fact, carbohydrates comprise about 93% of the calories in a banana.
+Despite their fiber content, eating more bananas than necessary could still raise your blood sugar levels.

 Having too much vitamin B6 in your body also isn’t a good idea.
 Going beyond 250 mg (and sometimes, even just 100 mg) every day can result in nausea, dizziness, and increased sensitivity to sunlight.
 In severe cases, the patient may sustain nerve damage (neuropathy).
 Their limbs will become numb, their senses will be thrown out of whack, and their ability to walk may be greatly affected.